2+1 road: Germany

 The "2+1-System" refers to expressways with three lanes on a single carriageway where bypassing on the lane of the opposite direction is prohibited so that speed restriction is not required to increase safety.
 These expressways are grade-separated with a design speed of 100 to 120 km/h and the side of two lanes (allowing to bypass lower speed vehicles) alternates about every 1.5 to 2 kilometres.
 In hilly parts, the uphill direction is usually the one with two lanes to allow overtaking of heavy, slow vehicles.
 In many cases, there is no median barrier or it consists of concrete blocks – additional safety measures are mostly needed near the end of the two lane section where some motorists tend to pull in very late so that a longer no-traffic section needs to be inserted on the middle lane.

 After some good experiences with test roads the system has been used often in places where the amount of traffic does not justify construction of a dual carriageway expressway but remote rural areas should be connected to major towns with a high speed road.
-Existing examples are B 1, B 4 near Uelzen, B 16, B 20, B 31n near Stockach (120 km/h), B 33, B 54, B 56n, B 67 between Bocholt and Rhede, B 72, B 210, B 300, B 482, and parts of the A 98.
+Existing examples are B 1, B 4 near Uelzen, B 16, B 20, B 31n near Stockach (120 km/h), B 33, B 54, B 56n, B 67 between Bocholt-West and Borken, B 72, B 210, B 300, B 473 between Bocholt and Hamminkeln, B 482 and parts of the A 98.